mvenzke-axway/axway-open-docs/content/en/docs/operational_insights/additional_features/op_insights_monitoring.md

     Application performance monitoring enabled.
 Using APM-Server: https://axway-elk-apm-server:8200
     ```

 3. Activate APM service in APIBuilder4Elastic.
-If no APM service is specified, then, the default is used (<https://apm-server:8200>).
+If no APM service is specified, the default is used (`https://apm-server:8200`).
 However, you can configure it yourself using the `APM_SERVER` parameter.

 ## Activate APM in Helm